unrealwork/axibase-collector/atsd-install.md

 ## Installation on Docker host

-Replace `myuser` and `mypassword` with valid credentials of the biult-in administrator user.
+Replace `myuser` and `mypassword` with valid credentials of the built-in administrator user.
 Minimum password length is 6 characters.

 ```sh